-Counselling for Workplace Bullying
+Counselling for Workplace Bullying and Harassment

 -A destructive process, characterised by a series of hostile acts, which taken separately may be seen as inconsequential, but when repeated may have pernicious effects" - Heinz Leymann 1996

 Yes, it is those subtle "hard to put your finger on" experiences that often define workplace bullying.